top of page

 Let’s say you notice a sudden irritation when someone interrupts you during a meeting.

-POD: Today, that same feeling is triggered whenever someone interrupts you at work.
+• Big 5: Today, that same feeling is triggered whenever someone interrupts you at work.\

-By recognizing both, you can pause, take a breath, and choose a conscious response instead of reacting automatically.
+By recognizing this, you can pause, take a breath, and choose a conscious response instead of reacting automatically.
 The pattern loses its power because you are aware of its origin and reinforcement.

 Conclusion

-The Clearing Statement isn't just an abstract concept — POD and POC is a practical tool (and a magic wand) to help you see the patterns running your life and reclaim choice.
+The Clearing Statement isn't just an abstract concept — POD and POC is a practical tool (kind of like a verbal magic wand) to help you see the patterns running your life and reclaim choice.
 By noticing where reactions start and where they continue to show up, you can step outside the story, release old habits, and respond from awareness instead of automaticity.

 Start small.
 Notice one icky feeling today, POC and POD it, and see what opens up.
 With consistent practice, these tools can transform not just individual reactions, but the entire way you experience your life.
 Learn more about the Clearing Statement here.